 All of the seven nominees for Director listed below were elected at last year's Annual Meeting.
-If no contrary instructions are indicated, proxies will be voted for the election of the nominees for Director listed below.
 Should any of the said nominees for Director not remain a candidate at the time of the Meeting (a condition which is not now anticipated), proxies solicited hereunder will be voted in favor of those nominees for Director selected by the Board of Directors of the Company.